hamaniabdellah021-collab/splunk-botsv1-investigation-/README.md

 This event captures an unsolicited inbound Telnet probe (Port 23) originating from an IP in Russia targeting a public IP in the United States.
 The FortiGate firewall correctly identified it as high-risk probe traffic and dropped the connection immediately (action=deny) via its default security policy (policyid=0), resulting in zero data leakage.

+## How to Write Your L1 Ticket Notes
+When documenting this in an ITSM system (like ServiceNow or Jira), summarize it in 3 clear lines:

+Summary: Inbound Telnet (Port 23) probe from Russian IP 188.243.155.61 targeting US public IP 71.39.18.122.

+Action Taken: Connection dropped automatically by FortiGate firewall default policy (action=deny, policyid=0).
+Zero bytes transferred.

+Verdict: True Positive — External Reconnaissance / Internet Noise (Successfully Mitigated).
+No host isolation or further escalation required.